Certainty-equivalent adaptive MPC for uncertain nonlinear systems: Adaptive tracking for stable systems

 \subsection{Nominal stability analysis}

 We first focus on the \emph{nominal} closed-loop system

 which considers no noise, no disturbances, and constant, exactly known parameters.
 The following analysis combines results on the finite-tail cost $\Vf$~\cite{kohler2021stability}, stability analysis techniques for MPC schemes without a local CLF~\cite{koehler2021LP}, and tracking MPC formulations~\cite{soloperto2021nonlinear}.
 We first establish some preliminary results regarding the stage cost $\ell$, the terminal cost $\Vf$, and the value function $\JN^\star$.
 Then, we show that a suitable choice of the scaling $\omega\geq 1$ and rollout horizon $M$ ensures stability.
 Finally, we show asymptotic stability of the optimal setpoint.
-The proofs are deferred to Appendix~\ref{app:proof_global_analysis}. \\\textit{Preliminary results:}\\ First, we provide a quadratic bound for the stage cost. \begin{proposition} Let Assumption~\ref{ass:stable} hold.
-There exists a constant $\Cell\geq 1$, such that for any $(x,\theta)\in\mathbb{R}^{\nx}\times\Theta$ and any $(x_{\mathrm{s}},u_{\mathrm{s}},y_{\mathrm{s}})\in\mathbb{S}(\theta)$, it holds
+The proofs are deferred to Appendix~\ref{app:proof_global_analysis}.